International company

 Countries belonging to the EEE: Iceland, Liechtenstein, Norway.

-Non-EU countries with bilateral agreement and remaining countries:
+Non-EU countries with bilateral agreement and countries remain:

-Besides the TA300 form, it is necessary to fill in the additional form corresponding to every destination country in the General Treasury of the Social Security.
+Besides the form TA300, it is owed to fill in the additional form corresponding to every destination country before the General Treasury of the Social Security.

 Non-EU countries with bilateral agreement: Andorra, Argentina, Australia, Brazil, Canada, Chile, Colombia, Ecuador, the United States, Philippines, Morocco, Mexico, Paraguay, Peru, Dominican Republic, Russia, Tunisia, Ukraine, Uruguay and Venezuela.